bsuth/punchfolio/content/index.md

 title:
   I'm Punch, a Product Designer from Berlin who likes to use my background in Anthropology & Sociology to create thoughtful digital experiences.
+subtitle: Scroll down to see my past projects
 projects:
   - id: rule-builder
     title: Designing a Rule Builder on Promotion Software